djurkis/diskuter/README.md

 Diskuter has an embedding layer in its Encoder and trains it during training.

 It is possible to use pretrained embeddings such as [Fast-text](https://fasttext.cc), which are available as a word vector pairs.

-Another option is to use BERT.
-TODO//
+Another option is to use an external pretrained network (Eg. BERT) and pass data through it before encoding.

 #### Decoding

-Decoding is done after the encoder is finish with its input.
-TODO//
+Decoding is done after the encoder is finished with its inputs.
+We supply the decoder with the final state of the encoder as well as <sos> token.
+This architecture is Autoregressive, meaning the output is then fed into the decoder until some stopping condition is met.
+We are using Beam decoding, which for some specified k searches k-best paths at the same time.

+Possible stopping criteria worth considering: [Breaking the Beam Search Curse: A Study of (Re-)Scoring Methods and Stopping Criteria for Neural Machine Translation](https://arxiv.org/pdf/1808.09582.pdf)

 ## Installation

 ## Sources

 ## Results

+TODO...

 ## Data